intellifi-nl/webapi-doc/README.md

 The default data format is [JSON](https://en.wikipedia.org/wiki/JSON).

 As with every web API you can only request new information by doing another request.
-We do offer a whole set of [pushing technologies](https://github.com/intellifi-nl/doc-push).
+We do offer a [pushing technologies](https://github.com/intellifi-nl/doc-push).
 They will allow you to be directly informed when something changes, instead of polling for the changes.
 Most use cases that we had until now can be implementated by using the web API only.

 Contents
 --------